-§ 30 Effective date, publication and transitional provisions
+Effective date, publication and transitional provisions

-(1) These examination regulations come into force on 1 April 2019 and are published in the official announcements of the Technische Universität Dresden.
+(1) These examination regulations come into force on the day after the day of publication in the official announcements of Technische Universität Dresden.

-(2) They apply for all students enrolling onto the Ecosystem Service Master's degree programme for the winter semester 2019/2020 or later.
+(2) They apply for all new students enrolling in the Organic and Molecular Electronics consecutive Master's degree programme for the winter semester 2019/2020 or later.